ampproject/amphtml/extensions/amp-consent/amp-consent.md

 #### geoOverride

-`geoOverride` provides a way to utilize the `<amp-geo>` component to detect user's geo location to assist on client side decisions.
+`geoOverride` provides a way to utilize the `<amp-geo>` component to detect user's geo location to assist client side decisions.

 `geoOverride` is a JSON object keyed by geo group codes which are defined in `<amp-geo>` (details [here](https://github.com/ampproject/amphtml/blob/master/extensions/amp-geo/amp-geo.md)).
 Each geo override should be a valid `<amp-consent>` config object.
 AMP will take all the values in the corresponding `geoOverride` to override the existing config.